1Elodie/me/set2/readme.md

 !!!!!!!!!!!!!!!!!!!!!!【【【【【def fix_it have changed the ' True False'】】】】】】

-THIS IS SOME THINKING NOTES:
+【THIS IS SOME THINKING NOTES:

 choc_list = []：
 for i in range(8):